-The second component, the differential-compositional share (DCS), focuses on comparing the percentage change of each individual sector of the part with the overall percentage change of the whole.
-If the percentage change of a sector of the part (e.g. Construction in Arkansas) exceeds the overall percentage change of the whole (e.g. the United States), the DCS component is positive and the sector of the part is considered to be a fast-growth sector.
+The second component, the differentialcompositional share (DCS), focuses on comparing the percentage change of each individual sector of the part with the overall percentage change of the whole.
+If the percentage change of a sector of the part (e.g. Construction in Arkansas) exceeds the overall percentage change of the whole (e.g. the United States), the DCS component is positive and the sector of the part is considered to be a fastgrowth sector.
 However, if the percentage change of the sector of the part is less than the overall percentage change of the whole, then the DCS component is negative, and the sector of the part is labeled a slow-growth sector.

 The third component, the sector-competitive share (SCS), focuses on how the percentage change in each sector of the part compares with the percentage change of the corresponding sector of the whole.
-When the percentage change of the sector of the part is larger than the percentage change of the corresponding sector of the whole, the SCS component will be positive.
-Accordingly, a positive SCS component identifies a sector of the part as a high-performing sector relative to the corresponding sector of the whole.
-Conversely, a negative SCS component for a sector of the part identifies this sector of the part as an underperforming sector relative to the corresponding sector of the whole.
+When the percentage change of the sector of the part is larger than the percentage change of the sector of the corresponding sector of the whole, the SCS component will be positive.
+Accordingly, a positive SCS component identifies a sector of the part as a high-performing sector relative to the corresponding sector of the part as a high-performing sector of the part identifies this sector of the part as an underperforming sector relative to the corresponding sector sector of the part as an underperforming sector relative to the corresponding sector of the whole.